 The Village of Fontana typically partners with the Fontana Elementary School to celebrate Earth Day and International Migratory Bird Day.
-That did not take place this year due to COVID but is planned for next year on Friday, April 23, 2021.
+That did not take place again in 2021 due to COVID but is planned for next year on Friday, April 22, 2022.
 The students put on a play regarding conservation, trees, birds, etc., and the Village landscape company donates trees for each of the students to take home and plant.